 There are lots of methods for practicing loose-leash training:

 - The “be a tree” method, or what dog trainer and behaviorist Victoria Stilwell calls “Stand and Be Still”: Whenever your dog pulls on the leash, immediately stop walking and stand still.
 Wait for your dog to either take a step back or turn to focus on you.
 When the leash is relaxed, continue walking.
 Repeat as necessary.
 (Note: you may find yourself stopping and starting constantly at first.
 That’s okay!
 Remember to be patient and give you and your dog breaks as needed)

 - The “about turn” method: start walking with your dog.
 As she reaches the end of the leash, abruptly turn around and start walking in the other direction, using your “let’s go!” cue to keep your dog engaged in walking with you.
-The key to this method is to maintain a brisk pace, and remember to reward your dog for getting it right.
+The key to this method is to maintain a brisk pace and remember to reward your dog for getting it right.
 When she turns and walks at your side, click or say “yes” and give her a treat as you keep walking forward.
-At first, you may get dizzy making all those quick turns, but with consistency your dog will learn to move forward at your side.
+At first, you may get dizzy with all those quick turns, but with consistency, your dog will learn to move forward at your side.

 - The “penalty yards” method: if your dog continues to pull forward even when you stand still or turn around, you can add a penalty (not a punishment; remember, positive reinforcement is key) to show her that pulling makes good things go away.
 The Ontario SPCA training guide suggests that when your dog pulls forward, you should back up slowly with gentle pressure on the leash.
 Don’t be forceful or yank on the leash, simply back up.
 When your dog turns her focus back to you, reward her quickly and enthusiastically, and encourage her to keep walking by your side with a cheerful tone and body language.